Grafana: History

-In 2021, Grafana Labs secured a Series C funding round of $220 million.
+Grafana Labs acquired Kausal in 2018, k6 and Amixr in 2021, and Asserts.ai in 2023.

 Adoption

-Grafana is widely used, including in Wikimedia's infrastructure.
-Grafana has over 1000 paying customers, including Bloomberg, JP Morgan Chase, eBay, PayPal, and Sony.
+Grafana is used in Wikimedia's infrastructure.
+In 2017, Grafana had over 1000 paying customers, including Bloomberg, JP Morgan Chase, and eBay.

 Licensing

 Previously, Grafana was licensed with an Apache License 2.0 license and used a CLA based on the Harmony Contributor Agreement.

-As of 2021 April 20, Grafana is licensed under an AGPLv3 license.
+Since 2021, Grafana has been licensed under an AGPLv3 license.
 Contributors to Grafana need to sign a Contributor License Agreement (CLA) that gives Grafana Labs the right to relicense Grafana in the future.
 The CLA is based on The Apache Software Foundation Individual Contributor License Agreement.

+Related projects

+Grafana Labs launched a series of related open-source projects to complement Grafana: